The role of a product manager is becoming increasingly popular. There is often confusion, however, about just what a

 - The ability to develop a business plan and investment case for new product development or current product enhancement (a degree in business, especially an MBA, is particularly helpful in this role)

 - Critical thinking skills for assessing customer needs, competitor offerings, and key trends and translating this knowledge into investment plans

 - The ability to guide and lead others informally—without formal report-to authority

-- Outstanding written and spoken communication skills, with an emphasis on persuasion skills.
+- Outstanding written and spoken communication skills, with an emphasis on persuasion abilities

-- Depending upon the nature of the offering, a deep level of technical expertise may be required in the role.
-Many product managers have technical backgrounds, including engineering degrees.
+- Depending upon the nature of the offering, a deep level of technical expertise (many product managers have technical backgrounds, including engineering degrees)